 Here are guidelines for those considering contributing an article to this website.
 Please read them carefully prior to contacting us.

-We do not publish articles designed to promote products or businesses (or with embedded links to commercial websites); our sponsored content and paid advertising sections should be used for that purpose.
-For details, please contact the publisher.
+- We do not publish articles designed to promote products or businesses (or with embedded links to commercial websites).

-If your article provides in-depth information specific to a topic that we cover in depth in one of our magazines, please query them instead.
-(Links are further up on this page.)
+- If your article provides in-depth information specific to a topic that we cover in depth in one of our magazines, please query them instead.
+(Links to those magazines are further up on this page.)

 How to Query Us